 Quick Guide to Loan Origination Points and Loan Origination Fees For Hard Money Loans

-In this quick guide, we answer the questions real estate investors often ask about origination points, (also referred to as loan origination fees).
-Whether you’re flipping a house, investing in commercial real estate, or some other non-owner-occupied real estate, here’s all you need to know on origination points and origination fees.
+In this quick guide, we answer various questions about origination points, (also referred to as loan origination fees).
+It doesn’t matter if you’re flipping a house, investing in commercial real estate, or some other non-owner-occupied real estate, here’s all you need to know on origination points and origination fees.

 What’s the difference between Loan Origination Points and a Loan Origination Fee with Hard Money Loans?